tml/cadmus/src/Chapter-2/Part V: Layouts.md

 ![alt text](https://github.com/HashanP/cadmus/raw/master/src/Images/flow_layout.png "The flow layout")

 ###Ex 1
 Create a frame using three buttons that are oriented using the flow layout.
 Use the syntax above.
-It should tharefore look like this:
+It should therefore look like this:

 ![alt text](https://github.com/HashanP/cadmus/raw/master/src/Images/the_flow_layout.png "The flow layout in Java")